 What Will I Learn?

-• The difference between FRFR speakers and guitar cabinets.
+- What’s the difference between FRFR speakers and guitar cabinets?

+Question 1: what does it stand for?
 FRFR simply stands for full range, flat response.
 This means an FRFR speaker can handle any type of tone or frequency fed into it from an amp.
 The result is a neutral output that emulates the signal as cleanly and accurately as possible.
 Essentially, it’s a blank canvas.
-It’s great for modelling amps such as the Line 6 Helix, Kemper profiling amp or the Fractal Axe-FX, that contain every option you could imagine for creating the sound you’re after.
+It’s great for modelling amps such as the Line 6 Helix, Kemper profiling amp, Neural DSP Quad & Nano Cortex, or the Fractal Axe-FX, that contain every option you could imagine for creating the sound you’re after.

 On the other side of this is the standard guitar cabinet.
 The idea behind all the various cabs is that they colour your tone to create a unique sound, like EQing your amp or adding an effects pedal.
 For example, Celestion Vintage 30 speakers have a tight low-end output compared to Eminence Cannabis Rex’s boomy bass.
 Even the cab housing can define your tone.
 In most circumstances, it would defeat the purpose of a modelling amp’s ability to emulate speakers if you were going to hook it up to a non-FRFR cab.
 There are particular reasons you may want to do this, but we’ll get to that later.